pocl/pocl/doc/sphinx/source/env_variables.rst

  Use precompiled headers for the OpenCL C built-ins when compiling kernels.
  This is an experimental feature which is known to break on some platforms.

-* POCL_VECTORIZE_WORK_GROUPS

- If set to 1, enables the (experimental) work group vectorizer that builds vector instructions from multiple work items.
-Disabled by default for now as it worsens the performance almost all of the cases in benchmark.py.

-* POCL_VECTORIZE_VECTOR_WIDTH

- If set to number, indicates the width of vector to use during vectorization.
-Default is 8 lanes.

-* POCL_VECTORIZE_MEM_ONLY

- If set to 1, indicates that only the memory access operations should be vectorized.

-* POCL_VECTORIZE_NO_FP

- If set to 1, indicates the vectorization of floating point operations is forbidden.

 * POCL_VERBOSE

 If set to 1, output the LLVM commands as they are executed to compile